QuickStart Guide

 Installation

-Flex Terminal Emulator is delivered as a self-extracting zipped executable (*.exe) file or Microsoft installer (*.msi) file and is available as a 64-bit or 32-bit installer.
+Flex Terminal Emulator is delivered as a self-extracting zipped executable (*.exe) file or Microsoft installer (*.msi) file and is now available only as a 64-bit installer.

-Follow the steps below to install Flex Terminal Emulator:
+Follow the steps below to install Flex Terminal Emulator on an individual Windows desktop:

-Note: if you are installing Flex Terminal Emulator for the first time for evaluation purposes, leave the License Code field blank to automatically enable a 30-day trial.
-The trial is a full working version of the Flex Terminal Emulator software, intended for you to test all features and functionality on a Windows Desktop operating system.
+Note: If you are installing Flex Terminal Emulator for the first time for evaluation, leave the License Code field empty.
+This will automatically activate a 30‑day trial.
+The trial provides full access to all features and functionality of Flex Terminal Emulator on a Windows Desktop operating system.

-If your intention is to test the software in a Windows Server environment, you must contact the FlexSoftware Sales team to acquire a server-based license code at 800-835-3975 ext.
-1, or sales@flexsw.com.
-Failure to do so will result in an error indicating an invalid license code.
+If you plan to evaluate the software on a Windows Server system, you must contact the FlexSoftware Sales team to obtain a server‑based license code.
+You can reach them at 800‑835‑3975 ext.
+1 or sales@flexsw.com.
+Attempting to run the software on a Windows Server without the proper license code will result in an invalid license code error.

-2. Press Next to accept the default location (recommended) for the User Data Folder, or optionally select an alternate location by pressing the Browse... button:
+- Press Next to accept the default location (recommended) for the User Data Folder:

 Create your first Flex Terminal Emulator Workspace and Host Session